Wireless broadband set-up guide

 Securing your Wi-Fi network

-Because wireless networks can be accessed from outside your home, and anyone on the network could get to your computers and other devices, It’s very important to keep a Wi-Fi network secure by following these tips.
+Because wireless networks can be accessed from outside your home it's very important to keep a Wi-Fi network secure by following these tips.

 Change the default admin password.
 Out of the box your Wi-Fi router’s settings are likely to be protected with only a weak default password.
 If someone gets access they could cause all sorts of havoc, so the first thing you should do is change this to a strong and unique password.